mcboyd/EC544-Smart-Pill-Dispenser/evelynprogress.md

 - Work through Node.js & MariaDB resources
 - Lambda triggers
 - API Gateway Troubleshoot & Set up
+- Find a way to avoid the bot having to ask for updates frequently.

 ---
 <a name="032320"/>